On the Symmetries of Deep Learning Models and their Internal Representations: Intertwining group symmetries and model stitching

 \begin{theorem} Suppose \(\tilde{W} = (A_1 W_1, A_1 b_1, A_2 W_2 \phi_{\sigma}(A_1^{-1}), A_2 b_2 , \dots, W_{k}\phi_{\sigma}(A_k^{-1}), b_{k}) \) where \(A_i \in G_{\sigma_{n_i}} \) for all \(i\).
 Then \cref{eq:happy-stitch} is achievable with equality \emph{if} the stitching function class \(\mathcal{S}\) containing \(\varphi\) contains \(\phi_{\sigma}(G_{\sigma_{n_l}})\). \end{theorem}

 Motivated by \cref{thm:min-stitch}, we attempt to stitch various networks at \(\relu\) activation layers using the group \(G_{\relu}\) described in Figure \ref{fig-intertwiner-groups}.
 Every matrix \(A \in G_{\relu}\) can be written as \(PD\), where \(P\) is a permutation matrix and \(D\) is diagonal with positive diagonal entries --- hence optimization over \(G_{\relu}\) requires optimizing over permutation matrices.
-We use the well-known convex relaxation of permutation matrices to doubly stochastic matrices.
-See Section \ref{appendix-optimization-perm} in the Appendix for details related to our optimization procedure.
+We use the well-known convex relaxation of permutation matrices to doubly stochastic matrices and describe our optimization procedure in greater detail in \ref{appendix-optimization-perm}.

-\Cref{fig:stitch-penalties} gives the difference between the average test error of Myrtle CNN \cite{pageHowTrainYour2018} networks \footnote{This is a simple 5-layer CNN, with no residual connections; we describe its architecture and training hyperparameters in further detail in \cref{sect-experimental-details}.} $f$ and $\tilde{f}$ and the network $S(f,\tilde{f},l, \varphi)$,
+\Cref{fig:stitch-penalties} gives the difference between the average test error of Myrtle CNN networks $f$ and $\tilde{f}$ and the network $S(f,\tilde{f},l, \varphi)$, which we call the \textbf{stitching penalty}:

-where $S(f,\tilde{f},\varphi)$ was stitched together at layer \(l\) via a stitching transformations \( \varphi \) that was either optimized over all affine transformations, reduced rank affine transformations as in \cite{csiszarikSimilarityMatchingNeural2021} or transformations restricted to $G_{\relu}$.
+In our experiments $S(f,\tilde{f}, l, \varphi)$ was stitched together at layer \(l\) via a stitching transformation \( \varphi \) that was either optimized over all affine transformations, reduced rank affine transformations as in \cite{csiszarikSimilarityMatchingNeural2021} or transformations restricted to $G_{\relu}$.
 We consider only the \(\relu\) activation layers, as these are the only layers where the theory of \cref{sec:notation} applies, and we only act on the channel tensor dimension --- in practice, this is accomplished by means of 1-by-1 convolution operations.
 In particular, with $G_{\relu}$ we are \emph{only permuting and scaling channels}.
 Lower values indicate that the stitching layer was sufficient to translate between the internal representation of $f$ at layer $l$ and the internal representation of $\tilde{f}$.